23 November 2017

 “eConsult now supports more than 350 practices and we are gaining expertise and knowledge all the time, and using this to improve our offer.
 We welcome studies such as this, from which we learn and evolve.”

-This research was funded by the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West) and the OneCare Consortium.
+This research was funded by the National Institute for Health and Care Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West) and the OneCare Consortium.

 ‘Use of an electronic consultation system in primary care: a qualitative interview study’